Dirk Benedict: 2000s and 2010s

 In 2000, Benedict wrote and directed his first screenplay, Cahoots.
 Benedict appeared in the 2006 German film Goldene Zeiten ("Golden Times") in a dual role, playing an American former TV star as well as a German lookalike who impersonates him.

 In 2006, he wrote an online essay criticizing the then-airing Battlestar Galactica re-imagined series and, especially, its casting of a woman as his character, Starbuck, writing that "the war against masculinity has been won" and that "a television show based on hope, spiritual faith, and family is unimagined and regurgitated as a show of despair, sexual violence and family dysfunction".

-He appeared as a contestant on the 2007 UK series of Celebrity Big Brother 5, which he placed 3rd.
+He appeared as a contestant on the 2007 UK series of Celebrity Big Brother 5, in which he placed third.
 He arrived on launch night in a replica of the A-Team van, smoking a cigar and accompanied by the A-Team theme tune.

 In 2010, Benedict starred in a stage production of Prescription: Murder playing Lieutenant Columbo for the Middle Ground Theatre Company in the UK.
 Benedict also made a cameo appearance in the 2010 film adaptation of The A-Team as Pensacola Prisoner Milt.

 In 2019, Benedict took on the role of Jack Strange in the B movie Space Ninjas, written and directed by Scott McQuaid.
 Dirk plays an eccentric TV host of a show called Stranger Than Fiction, which is like a hybrid of The Twilight Zone and The X-Files.
 The movie is a sci-fi comedy horror that follows a bunch of high school students trying to survive the night of a Space Ninja invasion.